demis27/microservices-kickoff/README.md

 ### Person service

 The person service manage a person stored in mongoDB.
-Person represent people who contributed in the creation of a comicbook.
-Following, a example of a person payload.
+Person represent people who contributed to the creation of a comicbook.
+Following, an example of a person payload.

 ```json
 {